Washington Park

 Recreational Facilities

-Whether you're looking to break a sweat or entertain the kids, Washington Park has you covered.
+Whether you're looking to break a sweat or entertain the kids, Washington Park has plenty of options.
 Active visitors can take advantage of the tennis courts, basketball courts, and skate park, while families gravitate toward the multiple playgrounds.
 Dog owners appreciate the dedicated dog park area where four-legged friends can run free and socialize.

 The network of walking and jogging paths makes this a natural choice for your daily exercise routine or a peaceful afternoon stroll.
 Recent improvements have limited car traffic through portions of the park, creating a safer, more peaceful environment for everyone on foot.